eternaldensity/Sandcastle-Builder/README.md

 - Demustard sandDug and sandManual
 - Tiny nerf to LaPetite again
 - BBC wasn't causing recalculate of dig rates on toggle
+- Game and per-tool glass totals are now saved. (this is quite separate to glass chip storage)

 ## 2.87
 - Fixed Glass Ceiling 0 not becoming available due to GCB Badge overwriting its department flag